 I believe every student is able to play the violin, if that is truly what they want.
 Making music is inherently a natural thing, hence, playing from within, but that does not come without sacrifice and practice.
 There are however, ways to make practice more effective and more fun.

-I draw no line between teaching children or adults and am privileged to have students from age 4 to 40 in my studio.
+I draw no line between teaching children or adults and am privileged to have had students from age 4 to 50+ pass through my studio.
 No physical or mental disability should restrict someone from wanting to learn the violin.
-With a passionate heart, a willing spirit, a patient and positive disposition, I believe you can achieve.
+With a passionate heart, a willing spirit, a patient and positive disposition, a suitable learning environment, supportive parents/friends, I believe you can achieve.

 To some, playing the violin is almost the most natural thing in the world.
 Some may find it a little bit more difficult but that doesn’t mean you’re not good, it just means you need to give yourself a little more time.
 Learning to play the violin may take a little longer than learning to play the piano or guitar or drums (trust me, I’m a slow student here!), so a lot more patience is needed there.
 Having some music knowledge is helpful, but even if you don’t, there’s always a starting point.